 After nearly 50 years of reunification and development, Vietnam has become one of the reliable investment destinations for many countries due to its political stability and consistency.
 One of the most important factors for FDI enterprises to choose to invest in Vietnam is security.

 Vietnam remains one of the fastest-growing Asian economies with high GDP grow in recent years, based on the power of FDI and the private sector.
 Since 1990, Vietnam’s GDP per capita growth has been among the fastest in the world, averaging 6.4 percent a year in the 2000s.
 Over the last decade the economy has recorded an average GDP growth rate of 7.2 percent per annum, ranking top in the Asia-Pacific region.

 Vietnam’s economy is well on the way to being a multi-sector model operating according to market mechanisms.
 The private and FDI sector enjoy very favourable conditions created by the Enterprise Law and Investment Law of 2014, which institutionalizes the freedom of all individuals to conduct business in areas not prohibited by law and removes a large number of administrative obstacles that hampered enterprises.

-Vietnam has a population of 96.8 million people (14th largest in the world) expected to grow to 100 million in 2020 with an annual growth rate of 1.2%.
+Vietnam has a population of 98.1 million people in 2022 (15th largest in the world) and expected to break 100 million by 2022 with an annual growth rate of 1.2%.
 Over 50% of the population is 25 years or younger.
 Possessing, highly skilled, young workers with an extraordinary work ethic and literacy rate of more than 90%, the Vietnamese are equipped with a high level of education and are prepared to serve in high skilled industries like information technology, pharmaceuticals and financial services, at a more competitive cost than other countries in the region.

 Along with the economic recovery, labour market trends were positive.
 Economic participation in the labour market increased, and the share of the labour force with technical expertise expanded.